 Nuyina's cruising speed is 12 knots (about 22 km/h), with a maximum sustained speed of 16 knots (30 km/h) in open water.
-It can break ice continuously travelling 3 knots (5.5 km/h) where the ice is 1.65 m thick.
+It can break ice continuously travelling at 3 knots (5.5 km/h) in ice 1.65 m thick.
 Check out our Powering Nuyina page to learn more.

 Nuyina has an important role in delivering personnel, cargo and equipment to and from Antarctic and sub-Antarctic stations.
 Personnel and cargo can be transferred from the icebreaker to the stations over water, over ice and by air.